2raj2raj/bitcoin-educational-content/courses/min201/en.md

 Select the WIFI network you want to connect your miner to, then click Next.

 NOTE: The Vonet bridge only works on the 2.4GHz frequency.
-Nowadays, routers usually offer two Wi-Fi networks, one on 2.4 GHz and one on 5 GHz.
+Nowadays, routers typically offer two Wi-Fi networks, one operating on 2.4 GHz and the other on 5 GHz.

 ![image](assets/en/35.webp)